Swiss Armed Forces: Military and civil defence

 After World War II, Switzerland began building homes with 40 cm-thick concrete ceilings that might survive firebombing of the type that destroyed Hamburg and Dresden.
-In the 1960s they began constructing radiation and blast shelters that could survive one to three bars (100–300 kPa) of pressure from a nuclear explosion.
+In the 1960s, construction began on radiation and blast shelters that could survive one to three bars (100–300 kPa) of pressure from a nuclear explosion.
 Building codes require blast shelters, which are said to be able to accommodate 114% of the Swiss population.
 Small towns have large underground parking garages that can serve as sealed community shelters.
 There are also hospitals and command centres in such shelters, aimed at keeping the country running in case of emergencies.
 Every family or rental agency has to pay a replacement tax to support these shelters, or alternatively own a personal shelter in their place of residence; many private shelters serve as wine cellars and closets.

-Thousands of tunnels, highways, railroads, and bridges are built with tank traps and primed with demolition charges to be used against invading forces; often, the civilian engineer who designed the bridge plans the demolition as a military officer.
+Thousands of tunnels, highways, railroads, and bridges are built with tank traps and primed with demolition charges to be used against invading forces; often, the civilian engineer who designed the bridge also plans the demolition as a military officer.
 Hidden guns are aimed to prevent enemy forces from attempting to rebuild.
 Permanent fortifications were established in the Alps, as bases from which to retake the fertile valleys after a potential invasion.
 They include underground air bases that are adjacent to normal runways; the aircraft, crew and supporting material are housed in the caverns.

 However, a significant part of these fortifications was dismantled between the 1980s and during the "Army 95" reformation.
 The most important fortifications are located at Saint-Maurice, Gotthard Pass area and Sargans.
 The fortification on the west side of the Rhône at Saint-Maurice has not been used by the army since the beginning of the 1990s.
 The east side (Savatan) is still in use.

 During the Cold War the military expected that any invasion would likely come from the northeast, as the Soviet Union associated the country with NATO despite its stated neutrality.
 The Swiss government thought that the aim of an invasion would be to control the economically important transport routes through the Swiss Alps, namely the Gotthard, the Simplon and Great St. Bernard passes, because Switzerland does not possess any significant natural resources.